Limitations on quantum key repeaters for all key correlated states: Relaxed bound on one-way private key repeaters

 We further have the following chain of (in)equalities:

-In equation (\ref{eq:psq}), we use joint monotonicity of the relative entropy under a privacy squeezing map ${\cal S}$, i.e., the inverse operation to twisting and tracing out the shielding system.
-In Eq. (\ref{eq:relax}) we relax the relative entropy distance to the infimum over a convex set - the cone of states obtained by admixing any separable state to the state ${\cal S}(\tilde{\sigma}_n)$.
+In equation (\ref{eq:psq}), we use joint monotonicity of the relative entropy under a privacy squeezing map ${\cal S}(\cdot) = \Tr_{A'B'}\tau^\dagger(\cdot)\tau$, i.e., the inverse operation to twisting $\tau$ composed with tracing out the shielding system.
+The subsequent inequality follows from the relaxation of entropy distance to the infimum over a convex set - the cone of states obtained by admixing any separable state to the state ${\cal S}(\tilde{\sigma}_n)$.
 The latter state forms the apex of this set.
-Since the relative entropy distance from a bounded convex set that contains a maximally mixed state is asymptotically continuous \cite{Winter_2016}, the subsequent inequality follows.
-In the last inequality, we use Lemma \ref{lem:er} and the fact that $\tilde{E}_\alpha$ is subadditive (see Eq. $5.26$ of \cite{WTB2017}). \end{proof} From the Theorem \ref{thm:main} and the main result of \cite{CF17}, which states that any key correlated state $\rho$ and its attacked version $\hat \rho$ satisfy